-ESIL and subsidiaries designates its fixed maturity investments, short-term investments and equity securities as at fair value through profit or loss ("FVTPL") because they are managed on a fair value basis and their performance is monitored on this basis.
+SIH and its subsidiaries, in addition to ESIL and its subsidiaries designates its fixed maturity investments, short-term investments and equity securities as at FVTPL because they are managed on a fair value basis and their performance is monitored on this basis.
 Securities designated as FVTPL are carried at estimated fair value, with related net unrealized gains or losses recognized on the Consolidated Statements of Profit and Comprehensive Income (Loss).
 Investment transactions are recorded on a trade date basis.